 Can you Get Rich By Joining the Military?

 Let’s be honest.
 Military salaries aren’t that high.
 You aren’t going to get rich by joining the military and saving the traditional 5% of your income.
 The only way to make a good income in the military is to put in the time and move up in rank.
 On the plus side, the military tends to take care of its lower-ranking personnel by offering on-base food and housing, so your basic needs are covered.

 But you aren’t joining the military for the salary.
 You are joining the military for financial independence.
 And it’s the benefits that are going to help you get there.

 Paying for College

 The military paid for my college education.
 I went the ROTC (Reserve Officer Training Corps) route, so the military paid for my tuition.
 Unfortunately, I still had to take out student loans for housing, but I graduated with only 20K in student loan debt, while most of my peers had over 40K.
 That’s a huge difference.
 The year I graduated, they changed the rules so that the ROTC scholarship could cover either housing or tuition, so if you can find a grant to cover tuition, you will be set!
-The military also amazing educational opportunities if you decide to go the enlisted route.
+The military also offers fantastic educational opportunities if you decide to go the enlisted route.
 Check out the GI Bill for more information.

-These are the financial perks of military service that I have been able to capitalize on, but there are others as well, such as sign-on bonuses, retention bonuses, free job training, and Basic Allowance for Housing to name a few.
+These are the financial perks of military service that I have been able to capitalize on, but there are others as well, such as sign-on bonuses, retention bonuses, free job training, and Basic Allowance for Housing, to name a few.

 The military is also a great equalizer.
 It doesn’t care how smart you are, where you came from, how much money your family has.
-The military treats everyone the same, and offers everyone the same benefits.
+The military treats everyone the same and offers everyone the same benefits.
 It just cares that you are physically capable of doing the job.

 Is Joining the Military For Financial Independence Right For You?